ocean-perception/mobile_robotics/content/sensors/_index.md

 The BaseLoggable class, creates seperate message format that both sensors and motors (actuators) will inherit, (and records everything that is sensed or occured).
 The sensors class will then configure the sensor by using the *YAML* file.

-Working through the tree, the BAseLogger class logs any data it recieves, and initially sets the message format for both the BaseSensor and Motors.
+Working through the tree, the BaseLogger class logs any data it recieves, and initially sets the message format for both the BaseSensor and Motors.
 The BaseSensor the configuration of the sensor, (given in the yaml file), and will configure the correct message type, driver etc.. to the current sensor being recorded.
 Finally the Sensor records the data, given the message structure and driver.

 # Sensors